 9.5.
 Research proposals, protocols and procedures should be clear, comprehensive and easily accessible to the research team.
 Good document management and version control are essential so that, for instance, the same single version of the research proposal or protocol is being followed in the same way by everyone involved.
 Otherwise, the data collected could not be reliably compared, undermining the findings of the research.
 There is often an expectation or requirement for documents to be revised and updated during the lifespan of studies and these expectations and requirements may come from various organisations.
-It is important to ensure that changes to the research proposal or protocol are submitted for review, if expected or required, by a research ethics committee and any other relevant approval bodies and, if approved, that they are introduced uniformly across all relevant research sites.
+It is important to ensure that changes to the research proposal or protocol are submitted for review, if expected or required, by a research ethics committee and any other relevant approval bodies and, if approved (Or if they give effect to urgent safety measures), that they are introduced uniformly across all relevant research sites.